Ansible for Ubuntu 24.04

 ansible_python_interpreter=/usr/bin/python3

-Save the changes and close the file (CTRL + X, Y, Enter).
+Save the file and exit (CTRL + X, Y, Enter).

 Warning

-Each host must have the python language and python-apt package installed:
+Each host must have Python and the python-apt package installed:

 apt-get install python python-apt